What Is a Fluorescein Angiography?

 This test is often used to manage eye disorders.
-Your doctor may order it to confirm a diagnosis, to determine an appropriate treatment, or to monitor the condition of the vessels in the back of your eye.
+Your doctor may order it to confirm a diagnosis, determine an appropriate treatment, or monitor the condition of the vessels in the back of your eye.

 There are two types of this disorder:

-You will need to arrange for someone to pick you up and drive you home since your pupils will be dilated for up to 12 hours after the test.
+You’ll need to arrange for someone to pick you up and drive you home since your pupils will be dilated for up to 12 hours after the test.

 - swelling of the larynx

 - difficulty breathing

 - cardiac arrest

 If you’re pregnant or think you may be, you should avoid having a fluorescein angiography.
 The risks to an unborn fetus are not known.

 If your eye is healthy, the blood vessels will have normal shape and size.
 There will be no blockages or leaks in the vessels.

 Abnormal results will reveal a leak or blockage in the blood vessels.
 This may be due to: